1Password taps Have I Been Pwned to give enterprises data breach reports

 Password hygiene

 Founded out of Toronto in 2005, 1Password is one of a number of password management services that help consumers and businesses store passwords securely, enabling them to log into myriad online services with a single click.
 Importantly, it helps people adhere to strong security hygiene by using unique passwords for each of their accounts — without having to remember them all.

 For businesses specifically, poor password hygiene is a major driving force behind security breaches, with 81% of all breaches attributed to compromised passwords.
+All the firewalls and Fort Knox-grade security tools in the world can’t compensate for weak employee passwords, which are all too often reused across accounts.
+This makes it much easier for hackers to launch attacks through “credential stuffing,” which often involves leveraging automated tools to log into people’s accounts using large lists of leaked usernames and passwords.
 In light of this issue, 1Password recently raised $200 million — its first outside funding — to double down on its enterprise-focused product.

 HIBP is the handiwork of renowned security expert Troy Hunt, who built the database back in 2013 as an easy way for anyone to discover whether credentials for their online accounts had been discovered in a data dump on the internet.
 Armed with this information, users can change their passwords for any impacted accounts, along with passwords for other accounts that share the same email address and password combination.
 A number of third-party developers had previously integrated the HIBP database into their own apps and websites, including Mozilla’s Firefox browser, which launched a web-based security tool called Monitor back in 2018.